mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 		# value : an actual input record
 		map(key, value) -> {(K2, V2), ...}

-		NOTE: If a mapper does not emit any (K, V), then it means that the input record is filtered out.
+		NOTE: If a mapper does not emit any (K2, V2), then it means that the input record is filtered out.

-* `reduce()` provided by programmer: merges the output from several mappers:
+* `reduce()` provided by programmer: merges the output from mappers:

 		# key: unique key as K2
 		# values : [v1, v2, ...], values associated by K2
-		# the order of values are undefined.
+		# the order of values {v1, v2, ...} are undefined.
 		reduce(key, values) -> {(K3, V3), ...}

 		NOTE: If a reducer does not emit any (K3, V3), then it